PostHog/posthog.com/contents/blog/multi-product-pricing.md

 If you see two products listed side-by-side on a website, you know each is being treated as a first-class citizen.
 Beforehand, we were "product analytics++".
 That meant no one was taking our session replay feature seriously.

-The moment we started charging, more users realized the feature existed, the more seriously they took it, and the more demanding their feedback.
-Paying users are less bug tolerant!
+The moment we started charging, awareness increased.
+Users took the feature more seriously, and they shared more demanding feedback – paying users are less bug tolerant!

 We put a small team on it, who quickly iterated with customers and improved the product.
 Session replay took off as a result – it now has similar daily usage to product analytics.